DogeTheBeast/College_notes/2nd Year/First term/CPEN 281/Introduction to Technical Communication.md

 	- professional, friendly greeting
 	- purpose statement and topic
 	- bridge between you letter and previous communication with a client
+- body
+	- details on the topic (information, requrest, response)
+	- background, description, requirements or relevant details
+- conclusion
+	- positive closing and appreciation
+	- next steps, timeline and contact information